-- · Disable the OCDEN Fuse.
+- Disable the OCDEN Fuse.

 - Disable the JTAGEN Fuse.

 - Write one to the JTD bit in MCUCR.
-See "MCUCR MCU Control Register" on page 276.
+See "MCUCR MCU Control Register" on page 352.

-All product's features are included even if they are not accessible due to package!
+All product's features are included even if they are not accessible due to package !

-For example SPI were not removed from silicon and need to be disable to reduce power consumption.
+For exemple JTAG and SPI were not removed from silicon on LHS package and need to be disable to reduce power consumption.